ciancsmith/ip_stats/README.md

 you can quit the program by clicking the "QUIT" button which will exit the program each entry field has an example input for the user to get an idea of how to input their data eg: supernet: "192.168.10.0,192.168.10.1....."

+Steps to run:
+1. go to a command line and run the python program named main.py THATS IT!

+2. The GUI will appear and you may enter your data

 required libraries:

 Tkinter python 3